A white sandy beach in warm sunlight under majestic moutnains in Lofoten Norway seen from above on the mountain top Ryten mountain

 In fact, there is no one “best way to see Norway”; there are several really good options.
 Most of them are not a fast track, which is really great because it allows you to go slow and take it all in.

-PS: Norway is also the home of eight Unesco World Heritage Sites!
+PS: Norway is also the home of eight UNESCO World Heritage Sites!

 📍 Quick facts about Norway: